Table Mountain National Park Marine Protected Area: Geology

 The Cape Peninsula is a peninsula that juts out into the Atlantic Ocean at the south-western extremity of the African continent.
 At its tip is the Cape of Good Hope.
 The peninsula forms the west side of False Bay.
 The three main rock formations are the late-Precambrian Malmesbury group (metamorphic rock), the Peninsula granite, a huge batholith that was intruded into the Malmesbury Group about 630 million years ago, and the Table Mountain group sandstones that were deposited on the eroded surface of granite and Malmesbury series basement about 450 million years ago.
 The sand, silt and mud deposits were lithified by pressure and then folded during the Cape Orogeny to form the Cape Fold Belt, which extends along the western and southern coasts.

 Almost 50% of the Cape Peninsula and Cape Flats area is covered by weakly cemented marine sands.
-Sea-levels fluctuated between −120 to +200m from present mean sea level during the Pliocene and subsequent Pleistocene ice-age between 2 million and 15000 years ago as a result of fluctuating global temperature and variable amounts of water accumulated in polar ice caps.
+Sea-levels fluctuated between −120 and +200 m from present mean sea level during the Pliocene and subsequent Pleistocene ice-age between 2 million and 15000 years ago as a result of fluctuating global temperature and variable amounts of water accumulated in polar ice caps.
 At times the sea covered the Cape Flats and Noordhoek valley and the Cape Peninsula was then a group of islands.
 Beach sands with shell fragments and estuarine muds were deposited and later overlain by calcrete-cemented dune sands as the sea retreated.
 "Dune rock" that was deposited during a Pleistocene interglacial period about 120,000 years ago is now being eroded in the sea-cliffs near Swartklip.
 During glacial periods the sea level dropped to expose the bottom of False Bay to weathering and erosion.
 The last major regression, about 20,000 years ago, lowered the sea level to the present 130m isobath, which is south of Cape Point and Cape Hangklip, leaving the entire bottom of False Bay and a large part of the continental shelf to the west of the peninsula exposed.
 During this period an extensive system of dunes was formed on the sandy floor of False Bay.